Kent State Golden Flashes baseball

 The Kent State Golden Flashes baseball team is a varsity intercollegiate athletic team of Kent State University in Kent, Ohio, United States.
 The team competes at the Division I level of the National Collegiate Athletic Association (NCAA) as a member of the Mid-American Conference.
 The head coach is retired Major League Baseball player Jeff Duncan, who was hired in June 2013.

 Baseball was established at Kent State in 1914 and the team was known as the "Normal Nine".
 It is the second-oldest athletic team at Kent State University after the men's basketball team.
 Kent State began play in the Mid-American Conference in 1951, winning their first conference title in 1964 and making their first appearance in the NCAA tournament.
 Through the 2025 season, the Flashes have won 17 Mid-American Conference regular-season titles, 12 MAC tournament titles, 12 MAC East division titles, and have made 14 NCAA tournament appearances.
 The 2012 season marked the team's first appearance in the College World Series.

 Home games are held at Schoonover Stadium, the team's home field since 1966.
 The stadium, previously known as Gene Michael Field, was renovated in 2005 and received additional upgrades in 2007, 2008, and 2013.
 Additionally, the Flashes have an indoor practice facility, the David and Peggy Edmonds Baseball and Softball Training Facility, which opened in 2014.
 Kent State has produced a number of players who have gone on to play professionally at the Major League level, including Thurman Munson, Andy Sonnanstine, Emmanuel Burriss, and Dustin Hermanson.
+It has also produced other professional baseball players, including Banana Ball player KJ Jackson.